 (4) We shall maintain the software only upon the execution of a separate software maintenance agreement.
-Except where otherwise agreed the effective date of such software maintenance agreement shall be the definitive date referred to in section 5 subsection 4 and 5 above.
+Except where otherwise agreed the effective date of such software maintenance agreement shall be the definitive date referred to in section 5 sub-section 4.

 (5) Compliance with the service levels is 90% guaranteed (12 months’ average for all categories).

-(6) If the customer cancels a due date for carrying out agreed A+W performances confirmed by us with the “Project Deployment Agreement (work authorization)” due to reasons for which the customer is answerable, then we charge the customer the following fees based on the agreed cost rates:
+(6) If the Buyer cancels a due date for carrying out agreed A+W performances confirmed by us with the “Project Deployment Agreement (work authorisation)” due to reasons within the control of the Buyer, then we charge the following fees based on the agreed cost rates:

-• The fees for cancelling already booked third party services such as e.g. flights or hotel reservations will be charged in full against proof.
+The fees for cancelling already booked third party services such as flights or hotel reservations will be charged in full against proof.
 The Buyer has the right to provide proof of lesser damages.

-(1) The Buyer acknowledges that copyright and all other industrial, intellectual and marketing rights in the software, including all modifications made for the Buyer, in particular copyrights, usage rights and industrial property rights, are and shall remain the property of us or our subcontractors.
+(1) Unless otherwise agreed, all rights to the software, including all modifications made for the Buyer, in particular copyrights, usage rights and industrial property rights, are and shall remain the property of us or our subcontractors.

-(5) The Buyer shall only be authorized to change, extend or adapt the software within the meaning of § 69 c) Nr.
-2 the German Copyright Act (UrhG) where it is deemed by law to be indispensable.
+(5) The Buyer shall only be authorised to change, extend or adapt the software within the meaning of section 69 c) no. 2 the German Copyright Act (UrhG) where it is deemed by law to be indispensable.

-(6) The Buyer shall only be entitled to decompile the software within the constraints of § 69 e) of the German Copyright Act (UrhG) ‐ but not before we have failed to provide the required data and/or information within a reasonable period having been requested to so in writing – in order to establish interoperability with other hard and software.
+(6) The Buyer shall only be entitled to decompile the software within the constraints of section 69 e) of the German Copyright Act (UrhG) - but not before we have failed to provide the required data and/or information within a reasonable period having been requested to do so in writing – in order to establish interoperability with other hardware and software.